puwei/DanielTakeshi.github.io/_posts/2015-05-14-moved-to-jekyll.md

 ~~~

 These commands[^commands] will update the github repository, which automatically updates
-`username.github.io`, so you can check the website to see your blog.
+`username.github.io`, so you can refresh the website to see your blog.

 One thing you'll notice, however, is that *comments by default are not enabled*.
 Moreover, *old
-comments made on Wordpress.org are **not** present* even with the use of Ben's wordpress-to-jekyll
+comments made on Wordpress.org are **not** present* even with the use of Ben's Wordpress-to-Jekyll
 tool.
 Why this occurs can be summarized as follows: Jekyll generates static pages, but comments are
 *dynamic*.
 So it is necessary to use an external system, which is where Disqus comes into play.

-Unfortunately, this step was what took me a *really* long time to figure out.
-I'll summarize the
+Unfortunately, it took me a *really* long time to figure out how to import comments correctly.
+I'll
-steps as follows:
+summarize the mini-steps as follows:

 - In the Admin panel for Disqus, create a new website and give it a "shortname" that we will need
   later.
 (For this one, I used the shortname `seitasplace`.)